mahmoud/sedimental/entries/introducing_montage.md

 But how do you prescribe a standard process without recommending standard tools, and how do you build standard tools without a standard process?
-This year, the international team of Wiki Loves Monuments organizers set out to quash this chicken-and-egg problem, with a little help from [Hatnote][hatnote].
+This year, the international team of Wiki Loves Monuments (WLM) organizers set out to quash this chicken-and-egg problem, with a little help from [Hatnote][hatnote].